kpopov94/morpheme_seq2seq/README.md

 ## Usage
-To segment a few word in slang.in using default model run:
+To segment a few words in slang.in using default model run:
 ```bash
 python3 segment.py -s slang.in -o slang.out
 ```